jmakazaga/arc-continuation/README.md

 # arc-continuation
 Given n-1 equations f_1(x), ... f_{n-1}(x), where x \in R^n (yes, x has 1 more element than number of equations) and given x_0 for which f_i(x_0) = 0, there is a continuous curve for x values for which f_i(x) = 0.
+To move on the curve we use continuation mehods based on Newton Iterations that requires not only the functions but also the jacobian of the functions.
+The function and its jacobian must be provided in a file in C code (or at least as objcet file) and the object file must be linked to the main process.
 We will move in this curve starting at x_0.
-This movement can be in two directions, we define an horthogonal hiperplane of the form b(x-x_0) = s -s_0, where b,x,x_0 \in R^n and s,s_0 \in R.
+This movement can be made in two directions, we define an orthogonal hyperplane of the form b(x-x_0) = s -s_0, where b,x,x_0 \in R^n and s,s_0 \in R.
-So that the vector b is hortoghonal to the curve.
+So that the vector b is horthogonal to the curve.
 With b we are able to move on the curve for which f_i(x) = 0 and we will get different values of x.
 While we are moving on the curve we can evaluate some f_n(x) and we can do several things with this value: a.- we can return the x that has minimum value for f_n(x) in the covered path.